Trump's Mar-a-Lago Thanksgiving

 In other years, Bush and Obama both spent time during their holiday to call troops serving abroad -- usually at least one or two from every military branch.

+President Trump will also take time from his holiday to thank troops serving abroad Thursday, calling members of the military in Afghanistan, Iraq, on the USS Monterey, and in Turkey and Bahrain, the White House said.

+Trump also announced on Twitter that he will also visit the Coast Guard Quarters nearby in Florida.

-There has been no word from the White House on whether Trump will reach out to troops on Thursday, but in his official Thanksgiving Proclamation, Trump thanked troops and veterans for their service.
+In his official Thanksgiving Proclamation, Trump also thanked all troops and veterans for their service.

 "This Thanksgiving, in addition to rejoicing in precious time spent with loved ones, let us find ways to serve and encourage each other in both word and deed," Trump's proclamation said.
 "We also offer a special word of thanks for the brave men and women of our Armed Forces, many of whom must celebrate this holiday separated from the ones for whom they are most thankful."